-Early and consistent obstetrics care and good maternal health practices-including eating well, getting adequate exercise, and avoiding smoking and alcohol-contribute to the development of healthy and eager-to-learn babies.
+Early and consistent obstetrics care and good maternal health practices-including eating well, getting adequate exercise, and avoiding smoking and alcohol-contribute to the development

 In addition to this, experts believe that babies begin learning the foundations of language while they are in the womb.
 Babies in utero learn to recognize their mothers' voices and associate them with security and warmth.
 Many researchers and doctors believe that singing, reading, and talking to a baby in the womb has a positive effect on fetal development and also creates a bonding experience between mother, baby, and anyone else who participates in the experience.